lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 >    User() // Error: Class constructor User cannot be invoked without 'new'
 >    ```
 >
->    Also, a string representation of a class constructor in most JavaScript engines starts with the "class..."
+>    Also, a string representation of a class constructor in most JavaScript
+>    engines starts with the "class...":
 >
 >    ```js
 >    class User {}